 - V-tapered fit – narrow at the waist, wide at the chest

 - Shorter sleeve perfectly placed to show off your biceps

 - 4x stretch from the heavyweight cotton – helps it to retain its length

-- Cut close to the body to show off all your hard work
+- Muscle Cut t shirt thats cut close to the body to show off all your hard work

 What’s more, we offer our tapered t-shirts in 7 different sizes, which makes it even easier to find your perfect fit.
 The measurements are all proportional but we add a bit extra across the chest so it’ll fit you just right.
 Check our best seller here.

-Hopefully this guide has given you some information on how a t-shirt should fit.
+Hopefully this guide has given you some information on how a t-shirt should fit and the best muscle tees.
 Of course, this all depends on your body type, but the main point is for your clothes to work for you, not against you.